Giant Cinnamon Rolls

 Dough

-- 1 cup Milk warmed to 110°F
+- 1 cup Milk, warmed to 110ยฐF

-- 1 Packet of yeast (7 grams) or 2 ¼ teaspoon
+- 1 Packet of yeast (7 grams), or 2 1/4 teaspoon

-- 2 Large eggs room temperature
+- 2 Large eggs, room temperature

-- 4 ¾ cups All-purpose flour plus a little more if it is too wet.
+- 4 3/4 cups All-purpose flour, plus a little more if it is too wet.

-- 1 teaspoon Salt
+- 1 tsp Salt

-- ¼ cup White granulated sugar
+- 1/4 cup White granulated sugar

-- 10 tablespoon Unsalted butter room temperature
+- 10 TBSP Unsalted butter, room temperature

 Cinnamon Filling

-- ½ cup Unsalted butter room temperature
+- 1/2 cup Unsalted butter, room temperature

-- 1 cup Brown sugar packed light or dark
+- 1 cup Brown sugar, packed light or dark

-- 2 tablespoon Ground cinnamon
+- 2 TBSP Ground cinnamon

-- ⅛ teaspoon Salt
+- 1/8 tsp Salt

-- ½ cup Heavy cream
+- 1/2 cup Heavy cream

 Cream Cheese Icing

-- 4 oz Cream cheese room temperature
+- 4 oz Cream cheese, room temperature

-- 4 tablespoon Unsalted butter room temperature
+- 4 TBSP Unsalted butter, room temperature

-- 2 teaspoon Pure vanilla extract
+- 2 tsp Pure vanilla extract

-- 1 cup Powdered sugar sifted
+- 1 cup Powdered sugar, sifted

-- 1-2 tablespoon Milk
+- 1-2 TBSP Milk

 Instructions